 When the student is ready to make up the missed session, the test administrator will have the student sign in to the MCAS Student Kiosk.
-Schools with a large number of students making up test sessions may want to create a separate class and schedule the new class to take the test.
-Note that moving students into a new class and scheduling the class to take the test will require new student logins, since passwords are linked to scheduled classes.
+Schools with a large number of students making up test sessions may want to create a separate class specifically for make-up testing and move students into that new class.
+Note that moving students into a new class and scheduling the class to take the test will generate new student logins, since passwords are linked to scheduled classes.
+Students who have taken one session of a test cannot be moved into a different class to make up the other session.
+They must remain in their original class.